pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 * A move from having some standard base concepts that were numbered to having concept be strings
 * A move from no namespaces for pointers to namespaces to back to no namespaces again
 * A move from thinking of pointers as numbers, to UUIDs, to compound strings, to JSON objects
+* A push towards ever more simplicity yet ever more functionality

 ## Production use of versions of Pointrel